 Tips for nearby activities

 Rajhrad is a stone’s throw from Brno.
 But when you’re here, don’t go to the Moravian metropolis.
 Head to the local Benedictine monastery.
 It is impressive in itself, and it is also the home of the memorial of literature.
 Books aren’t boring here!
-Plus, they continuously organize beautiful exhibitions.
 Outside Brno, yet within reach, is Veveří Castle.
 Children will enjoy running along the beautiful backdrop of the castle, and you will enjoy wine tasting in the castle wine cellar.
-And because Veveří is right next to the dam, you can board a steamer.

 For those who wanted to go to Brno because of Villa Tugendhat, and didn’t because of the bustle of visitors there, we have a tip.
-A little further away (this time really a stone’s throw) is Villa Löw-Beer!
+A little further away is Villa Löw-Beer!